fedemengo/fedemengo.github.io/_posts/2023-04-23-nvim-evil-regex.md

 Another interesting way to investigate slow downs in nvim that I found is [this](https://github.com/stevearc/profile.nvim) amazing profiling plugin.
 In case `--startuptime` doesn't give enough or any actionable information.

-This is what it showed for problem.
-Extremly clear and helpful
+For example, this is what it showed for my problem.
+I added a small [wrapper](https://github.com/fedemengo/nvim/blob/5edbcf57707a5a987275dad8f1e78f3b13efddc4/fnl/mods/dev/profile.fnl) to my config and followed the intruction on the repo on how to generate a profile of the startup.
+And finally inspected the profile with [perfetto](https://github.com/google/perfetto).

 {% include figure.html path="assets/img/blog/2023-04-23/profiler.png" class="img-fluid rounded" zoomable=true %}